kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

         messageLoop()
     )
 ```
 Agents are async in nature.
-Always take one message from queue.
+Always take one message from the queue.
 So, you don't have to worry about `locks` or `mutability`.
 They run in isolation.
 So, no more stepping on anyone's foot.
-Basically in simple words
-they are queue with processing brain.
+Basically, in simple words they are queue with processing brain.
 If you take the line `let sse = ServiceStack.ServiceStackHost.Instance.Container.TryResolve<ServiceStack.IServerEvents>()`, here I am messaging from server to client using [SSE-Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 Mighty Servicestack provide support for it out of box.

 And here is code on client side.